charlesrollin/BKCodeGenerator/README.md

 It seems that Selenium needs to keep its browser window in the active desktop to work.

 Leaving the desktop in which this script is running will cause a `ScriptTimeoutError` and will terminate the program.

+## Disclaimer

+*BKCodeGenerator* provided by *CRollin* is for illustrative purposes only which provides customers with programming information regarding the products.
+This software is supplied "AS IS" without any warranties and support.

+I assume no responsibility or liability for the use of the software, convey no license or title under any patent, copyright, or mask work right to the product.